Exanite-GameDev/Exanite.Ecs/README.md

   - Components are stored as managed structs instead of unmanaged memory.
   - All entity-focused structural modifications must be done through the command buffer.
   - TryGet methods for getting components.
+  - The ComponentDispatcher can simplify invoking generic methods when given only a ComponentId.
-- Support for only latest .NET
+- Support for only the latest .NET
   - This repository is primarily meant for Exanite.Engine, which currently uses .NET 10.
   - Notably, no Unity support.